zammitt/PowerShellTranscriptIssue/readme.md

-﻿# Start/Stop Transcript Issue
+﻿# Start/Stop-Transcript Issue

-Start/Stop transcript does not always capture all output written to the PowerShell console.
+Start/Stop-Transcript does not always capture all output written to the PowerShell console.

 When calling a Cmdlet that uses WriteObject to output data, there appears to be a delay that backs up the output pipeline.
 This results in the output to not be captured when Stop-Transcript is called.
 [Test-TranscriptIssue.cs](TestIssueOnPowerShellCore/Test-TranscriptIssue.cs) is an example of such Cmdlet.